Call for Presenters

 Digital Learning Foundations This session centers on addressing the unique characteristics of adult learners, best practices in design and implementation of learning, connecting standards and practice, and professional development that supports staff in preparing for digital learning.

-Designing Learning Experiences This session centers on selecting and using technology integration frameworks or models and digital tools (including LMS and OER) for communication, collaboration, learning management, and other functions to help students reach learning goals and outcomes.
+Designing Learning Experiences This session centers on selecting and using technology integration frameworks or models and digital tools (including LMS, OER, and emerging tools such as AI, VR, and AR) for communication, collaboration, learning management, and other functions to help students reach learning goals and outcomes.

 Digital Learning Models This session centers on adult education digital learning models – distance education, blended and hybrid learning, and HyFlex or other flex models – and planning for and implementation of models that meet student learning needs.